quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 # Introduction

-The version-invariant properties of QUIC {{INV}} define a Version Negotiation packet but do not specify how an endpoint reacts when it receives one.
-QUIC version 1 {{QUIC}} allows the server to use a Version Negotiation packet to indicate that the version the client offered is unacceptable, but doesn't allow the client to safely make use of that information to create a new connection with a mutually supported version.
+The version-invariant properties of QUIC {{!INV=RFC8999}} define a Version Negotiation packet but do not specify how an endpoint reacts when it receives one.
+QUIC version 1 {{!QUIC=RFC9000}} allows the server to use a Version Negotiation packet to indicate that the version the client offered is unacceptable, but doesn't allow the client to safely make use of that information to create a new connection with a mutually supported version.

 With proper safety mechanisms in place, the Version Negotiation packet can be part of a mechanism to allow two QUIC implementations to negotiate between two